Paige VanZant Sends Temperatures Soaring In Plunging Red Bikini

 Paige angled the camera slightly upwards to show off the bright blue, cloudless sky.
 She was surrounded by white buildings and what appeared to be palm trees as she relaxed somewhere tropical.

-Paige teased fans in the caption by sharing that it was 81 °F and sunny alongside a sunshine emoji.
+Paige teased fans in the caption by sharing that it was 81 degrees and sunny alongside a sunshine emoji.
 She asked her 2.7 million followers to share the temperature where they were in the comments section.

 Many shared the overwhelmingly cold temperatures in their locations, while others heaped praise on her.